DigitalBrewLLC/cxt-manager/README.md

 - Restating constraints and requirements
 - Watching your AI forget everything between sessions

 **Your AI has no memory.
 Your project does.
-This is the gap CxtManager fills.**
+This is the gap cxt-manager fills.**

 ## The Solution

-CxtManager gives you `cit` - a Git-like CLI for managing a `.cxt/` folder that your AI can reference.
+cxt-manager gives you `cit` - a Git-like CLI for managing a `.cxt/` folder that your AI can reference.
 Three files, one source of truth:
 ```
 .cxt/
 ├── context.md    # What your project is (stable truth)